vpenso/libvirt-shell-functions/_docs/installation.md

     $ sudo adduser `id -un` libvirt
     $ sudo adduser `id -un` kvm

+Make sure to add your account name to `/etc/libvirt/qemu.conf`,

+    user = "USER"

+where `USER` is the name of the user that should be able to start VMs talking to the system qemu/libvirt bus.

 *Re-login* to activate these group rights.
 Add the following to your shell environment to make sure to communicate only to the system-wide instance of _libvirtd_.